Surfing in Lit-et-Mixe, France: Travel Guide to Surf Camps and More

 Lit-et-Mixe Beach (Cap de l’Homy)

 The primary surf zone is Cap de l’Homy, a spectacular beach break that sits at the end of a long forest road.
-The sandbanks here are notoriously shifty, often producing heavy, hollow tubes during larger swells and fun, rippable peaks when the conditions are smaller.
+The sandbanks here are notoriously shifty during larger swells, yet easily rippable peaks when the conditions are smaller.
 Like most of the Silver Coast, it is highly tide-dependent; mid-tide is generally the sweet spot for finding consistent, workable walls.

 Surf Camps and Lessons